Japanese barberry

 - Is Japanese barberry good for the Colorado Front Range?

-- Yes.
-Japanese barberry is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Japanese barberry is a well-suited shrub for Colorado's Front Range.

 - How big does Japanese barberry get?